 Bradley can play solo or full band.
-He typically plays his original work but can also do covers if asked before hand.
+He only plays his original work.
 His desire is to share what Jesus has done in his life through the gift of music.
 House concert, youth event, outdoor church event, or conference you won't regret booking Bradley for whatever event you're planning!

 Bradley Bridges is an Air Force Reserves veteran, a banker, and an accomplished singer/songwriter with a strong presence on Youtube and Spotify among other platforms.
 Although he can look back now and see “the where and the why” for all the twists and turns, the road leading to his present life of maturity, meaning, and true purpose wasn’t always an easy one.
 What follows is an inspirational journey that began almost three decades ago in a small farming community in northeast Louisiana.